goblindegook/littlefoot/README.md

 | `--littlefoot-popover-vertical-padding`       | `0.6rem`                                   | Popover vertical padding.       |
 | `--littlefoot-popover-width`                  | `22em`                                     | Popover width.                  |

+### Backwards compatibility

 Browsers that don't support CSS custom properties will receive the default values.
-The appearance of littlefoot elements may still be overridden through normal CSS definitions.
+The appearance of elements may still be overridden through normal CSS definitions as in previous versions of littlefoot.

 ## Changes from Bigfoot.js